Scores Arrested As Police Clear Zuccotti Park

 Dozens of demonstrators sat down and locked arms as officers moved in about 11:30 p.m.
-The protesters chanted “we are not afraid” as the police began pulling people from the crowd, one by one, and leading them out of the park in handcuffs.
+The protesters chanted “we are not afraid” as the police began pulling people from the crowd, see one by one, check and leading them out of the park in handcuffs.

 The operation occurred after hundreds of people had gathered in the financial district to observe the founding of Occupy Wall Street six months ago.
 Earlier, protesters had embarked upon a winding march, after which police officers made initial arrests of about a dozen people near the park.

 By 11:30 p.m., as police officers massed on Broadway, a commander announced that the park was closed.
 Those inside shouted back that the park was obliged through an agreement with the city to remain open.
 The commander then announced that anyone who remained inside would be arrested and charged with trespassing.

 After clearing the park, police officers and private security guards began placing a ring of metal barricades on the park’s perimeter, as those who had been arrested were placed inside a city bus.